OfirMikel/Ball-Movment/README.md

 - **Particle properties:** You can modify particle size, color, and velocity in the `Particle` class.

-- **Wall properties:** You can change the position, length, and angle of the 45-degree angle walls in the `Wall` class.
+- **Forces properties:** You can modify the force being applied on the balls.

 ## Contributing

 Contributions to this project are welcome.
 If you have ideas for improvements or new features, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- This project was inspired by the study of particle physics and collision behavior.
+- This project was inspired by  social media and the study of particle physics and collision behavior.
 - Special thanks to the Processing community for their valuable resources and support.

 Happy Coding!